danwagnerco/similarweb/README.md

 >>> md = False              # or True if you want main domain ONLY
 ```

-Get the number of estimated visits for the requested domain with `.visits`:
+Get the number of estimated visits for the requested domain with `visits`:

 ```
 >>> traffic_client.visits(url, gr, start_month, end_month, md)
 {"2014-11-01": 123456789, "2014-12-01": 123456788}
 ```

-Get the global rank, country rank, traffic geography, traffic reach and traffic sources distribution with `.traffic`:
+Get the global rank, country rank, traffic geography, traffic reach and traffic sources distribution with `traffic`:

 ```
 >>> traffic_client.traffic(url)